Ashhad-Mazhar/First-Semester-Business-Application/README.md

-# Business Application
+# Hospital Management System

-This repository contains the source code and necessary text files for my business application, which is designed to streamline business processes and improve productivity.
+This repository contains the source code and necessary text files for my business application, which is designed to streamline hospital processes and improve productivity.
 The application was developed using C++ and features powerful features like parallel arrays and file handling in CSV format.

 ## Features